damarisbangean/paradigmsofglobalization/UNEpicEpoch.md

 <iframe src="https://documents.cortext.net/3afd/3afd13b6f13d9e812a35205d0a3d6e84/55850/bumpy.html" frameborder="0" style="overflow:hidden;border:1px solid #DDDDDD;" width="1000" height="1000" allowfullscreen></iframe>

-From this geopolitical epic epoch analysis we can also see the evolution of world events such as the India-China Nathu La and Cho La clash in the year 1967, the Japanese asset price bubble between 1986 and 1991 and the fall of the Soviet of Soviet Union in 1991.
+From this geopolitical epic epoch analysis we can also see the evolution of world events such as:
+- India-China Nathu La and Cho La clash in the year 1967
+- Japanese asset price bubble between 1986
+- 1991 fall of the Soviet of Soviet Union in 1991.

 ## **World Bank**